PastSmartLink/pro/README.md

 - **Deployment**: Render.com (Blueprint), Docker
 - **Libraries**: `aiohttp`, `python-dotenv`, `tenacity`, `cachetools`

+The backend integrates seamlessly with Google Cloud ADK through decorators (`@adk.tool`, `@adk.agent`) and a FastAPI endpoint (`/api/dossier/generate`), orchestrating agents (e.g., `chief_scout.py`) and tools (e.g., `perplexity_research.py`, `baseline_data.py`) to execute the 20-stage CSMP pipeline.

 ---

 ## ⚙️ Setup and Installation

+*Note: This repository is intended for demonstration and enterprise deployment.
+Setup instructions are provided for authorized developers or Google Cloud ADK teams only.
+Public cloning or local execution is not supported.*

 ### 1. Prerequisites
 - Python 3.11+, Git